OUR FUTURE Student Network

 Each Our Future region represents one or more schools in an area.
 Together the schools in a region communicate through Regional Leaders: students who are working together to connect the various regions through the state through collective planning and project implementation.

-Regional Leaders are currently meeting online throughout August and September of 2021.
-These leaders are coming together to design guidelines to be used by school teams across Oregon once the fall term rolls around.
-To become a Regional Leader (RL) you need to start out as a member of a school’s Our Future team, and then you will be given the information you need to apply as an RL.
+Regional Leaders are currently meeting online to design guidelines to be used by school teams across Oregon.
+To become a Regional Leader (RL) you need to start out as a member of a school’s Our Future “Call to Action team,” and then you will be given the information you need to apply as an RL.

 Keeping in Touch